You can never be too strong....right?!

 + Training twice a day

-How you structure your training session is completely upto you.
+How you choose to structure your training session is completely up to you.
 We do not suggest going long periods between sessions.
 So maybe aim for a 7am first session then 11am or 12pm for the 2nd session.
 If doing this be aware that the second session shouldn't have a performance focus.

 + Training after an overnight fast